cloudrave/climbing-checklists/crag/before_climbing_single_rope.md

-# Before Climbing with a Single Rope
+# Non-inclusive Before Climbing with a Single Rope Checklist

 - [ ] General safety considerations about area **reviewed**.
     - [ ] Other climbing parties appropriately **distanced**.